 Location data is raw information on where consumers go.
 It is collected from opted-in mobile devices by the apps, products, and services that consumers use.
 Businesses can obtain location data from a variety of sources, including their own business systems and third-party location intelligence companies.
 Third-party location data providers are typically the preferred source of data, because they offer a wider variety of services tailored to business needs and maintain a heavy focus on data quality, including cleansing and contextualizing raw data to make it more useful.

 - Pseudonymized mobile ID or mobile advertising ID (MAID)

 - Latitude and longitude

 - Mobile device information

-Like other data types, location data have a wide variety of uses and applications for businesses.
+Location data has a wide variety of uses and applications for businesses.
 Below are some of the most common, but they are by no means an exhaustive list.
-In addition to the use cases below, many organizations use location data for industry-specific applications that provide an additional competitive advantage.

 Foot Traffic Analysis